 - SPEC'95 suite has a total of 18 programs (integer and floating point) which are called benchmarks.
 However, SPEC CPU2006 has a total of 29 programs - integer and floating point operations - SPEC ratio for a program is defined as the ratio of the execution time of the program on a Sun UltraSPARC II (296 MHz processor) to the execution time on the measured machine. - CINT2006 is the geometric mean of the SPEC ratios obtained from the integer programs.
-The geometric mean is defined as $CINT2000 = \sqrt[n]{\prod{i=1}^{n} (SPEC \ ratio){i}}$

-CFP2000 is the geometric mean of the SPEC ratios from the floating-point programs Activity 5: Complete the following table to predict the performance of machines A and B
+The geometric mean is defined as $CINT2000 = \sqrt[n]{\prod{i=1}^{n} (SPEC \ ratio)i}$ - CFP2000 is the geometric mean of the SPEC ratios from the floating-point programs Activity 5: Complete the following table to predict the performance of machines A and B

-Time on A Time on B Normaliz zed to A Normali zed to B
+Time on A Time on B (seconds) Normalized to A Normalized to B

-(seconds) (seconds) Α B Α В
+(seconds) A В A В

 Program 1 5 25

 Program 2 125 25

 Arithmetic Mean

 Geometric Mean